-Other factors that will be considered when reviewing candidates will be the diversity of board nominees in terms of race, gender, experience and expertise (members of the nominating and governance committee of board of directors with fewer than two women will be held accountable); the number of corporate boards on which they already serve (CEOs should serve on no more than one other corporate boards, while non-CEO directors with fulltime jobs should serve on no more than three other boards and no individual should serve on more than five other boards); whether they have pledged a substantial amount of company stock; their performance on committees and other boards; the company's short-term and long-term financial performance under the incumbent candidates; the company's responsiveness to shareholder concerns (particularly the responsiveness to shareholder proposals that were approved by a majority of shareholders in the past 12 months) and other important corporate constituents; the overall conduct of the company (e.g., excessive executive compensation, adopting anti-takeover provisions without shareholder approval); and not attending at least 75% of Board and Committee meetings unless there is a valid excuse.
+Other factors that will be considered when reviewing candidates will be the diversity of board nominees in terms of race, gender, experience and expertise (members of the nominating and governance committee of board of directors with fewer than two women will be held accountable); the number of corporate boards on which they already serve (CEOs should serve on no more than one other corporate boards, while non-CEO directors with fulltime jobs should serve on no more than three other boards and no individual should serve on more than five other boards); whether they have pledged a substantial amount of company stock; their performance on committees and other boards; the company's shortterm and long-term financial performance under the incumbent candidates; the company's responsiveness to shareholder concerns (particularly the responsiveness to shareholder proposals that were approved by a majority of shareholders in the past 12 months) and other important corporate constituents; the overall conduct of the company (e.g., excessive executive compensation, adopting anti-takeover provisions without shareholder approval); and not attending at least 75% of Board and Committee meetings unless there is a valid excuse.
+Votes may be cast against nominating committee members where companies fail to provide the criteria necessary to determine the composition of the board and whether it is sufficiently diverse.

 Recently, more emphasis has been placed on the independence of key Board committees-audit, compensation and nominating committees.
 It is in the best interests of shareholders for only independent directors to serve on these committees.
 Votes will be withheld from any insider nominee who serves on these committees.
-Votes will also be cast against board chairs concurrently serving as CEOs.
+Votes will also be cast against board chairs concurrently serving as CEOs or are otherwise non-independent.
 An independent chairman helps avoid any conflicts of interest in the board's role of overseeing management.